 High-availability IBM Db2 clusters

-You can set up a highly-available and disaster-tolerant IBM Db2 cluster on GCP that is supported by SAP.
+You can set up a highly-available and disaster-tolerant IBM Db2 cluster on Google Cloud that is supported by SAP.
 The cluster is configured and managed by IBM Tivoli System Automation for Multiplatforms (TSAMP) and uses the IBM Db2 HADR function for replication purposes.

 Applications connect to the primary IBM Db2 server through a floating IP address, which, in the event of a failover, TSAMP reassigns to the standby server.

 The IBM Db2 HADR function supports up to three standby servers.
-On GCP, the host VMs in the cluster must be in the same region but can be in different zones within the region.
+On Google Cloud, the host VMs in the cluster must be in the same region but can be in different zones within the region.

-SAP support for DB2 HA clusters on GCP is listed in SAP Note 2456432.
+SAP support for DB2 HA clusters on Google Cloud is listed in SAP Note 2456432.

 For information about the IBM Db2 features that SAP supports, see SAP Note 1555903.